andrew-bacon/andrew-bacon.github.io/courses/PHIL 451.md

 Higher-order languages expand the language of first-order logic by allowing generalizations into grammatical positions other than that of singular terms.
 They have found numerous applications in philosophy, computer science, mathematics and linguistics.
 This course introduces students to higher-order languages, their proof and model theory, and their applications.

-**Objectives**: In this course students will learn to be proficient with the λ notation; to formulate ideas in higher-order languages and to reason from them; how to build theories stated in higher-order languages and to use models to probe their consequences; about the philosophical applications of higher-order languages.
+**Objectives**: In this course students will learn to be proficient with the $\lambda$ notation; to formulate ideas in higher-order languages and to reason from them; how to build theories stated in higher-order languages and to use models to probe their consequences; about the philosophical applications of higher-order languages.